di-unipi-socc/FogDirSim/README.md

  - The simulator doesn't manage multiversions applications.
 Each application is identified by an ID that is unique among all others application and versions (then in `/api/v1/appmgr/localapps/<appid>:<appversion>` the version is ignored).
  - In the PUT `/api/v1/appmgr/localapps/<appid>:<appversion>` API, also not completed description of application is accepted.
 In Fog Director this "partial body" returns an error.
  - When new device is added, all the information on the device are returned (the discovery phase is not simulated)
+ - The device events name type are assumed from the manual and they should not be as FogDirector types
 ## Known Bugs
 The `GET device?searchByAne` returns all elements.
 It depends on MongoDB invokation.
 I have to chech it...